 United States Armed Forces Silver Medal – U.S. Coast Guard

-The U.S. Coast Guard Silver Medal is part of the U.S. Armed Forces Silver Medals Program.
+The U.S. Coast Guard Silver Medal is the second medal in the U.S. Armed Forces Silver Medals Program.
 The U.S. Coast Guard originated in 1790 as the Revenue Cutters, one of the federal government’s oldest agencies.
 In peacetime, the Coast Guard operates under the Department of Homeland Security, but in wartime it becomes part of the Armed Forces.

 The reverse shows two iconic symbols of the Coast Guard, a life preserver ring and the racing stripe mark, which are found on almost all Coast Guard craft.
 The racing stripes are depicted with a heraldic hatching tradition to indicate color, with horizontal lines indicating the color blue and vertical lines indicating red.
 The Coast Guard emblem, which is part of the racing stripe mark, is also in the center.
 Inscribed into the life preserver ring are the Coast Guard's core values.